Thefolle/SdpProject/Version2/Documentation/VehicleMovementDesign.md

 ## How should a car follow a given lane?

+Here follows a brief description of the considered alternatives, which has been chosen and the main motivations for that.

-### By exploiting collisions between the bottom of the car and the asphalt
+- By exploiting collisions between the bottom of the car and the asphalt;
 This solution implies a drawback: a car corrects its trajectory only when it has already overrun in another lane.

-### By exploiting invisible tracks
+- By exploiting invisible tracks;

-1. The car is bound to tracks: this approach consists of treating cars as trains on their tracks; the car is bound to tracks and follows them accurately.
+  1. The car is bound to tracks like a train;
-Although this method would have been easier to implement, it differs from the real life where cars continuously adjust their trajectory to follow the lane.
+Although this method would have been easier to implement, it differs from the real life where cars continuously adjust their trajectory to follow the lane;
   2. The car move along tracks: in this more realistic situation, the car uses its assigned track just as a reference, like normal drivers: if the car is slightly going away from the center of the lane, it doesn't really matter.
 When the car is far beyond a given threshold from the track, it adjusts the trajectory.

-We *choosed the second option* given that it is simple enough to implement, but still realistic.
+We chose the second option, second sub-option, given that it is simple enough to implement, but still realistic.

-Unity DOTS offers a range of mechanisms to develop this solution, as explained beneath.
+Unity DOTS offers a range of mechanisms to develop the approach discussed in this paragraph; a description is furnished hereinafter.

-#### The car moves along tracks by discretizing them in nodes

-This is a methodology proposed by the community.
+### How to implement the algorithm that make cars move along tracks?

+Similarly as above, here is a brief description of which algorithms have been considered to make cars proceed along a lane, with the modality described in the previous paragraph:

-Here, cars follow a track build on the fly by interpolating two successive nodes in which the street is split into.
+1. Streets are statically discretized in points that the car dynamically interpolates in order to create a spline to follow; in other words, cars follow a track build on the fly by interpolating two successive nodes in which the street is split into.
-Although this approach is valid and presents many advantages, we preferred to brainstorm a mechanism on our own.
-Moreover, interpolating successive nodes doesn't exploit the Physics module furnished with DOTS, quite just the traditional UnityEngine; therefore, the approach does not fit the purpose of this project.
+Although this approach is valid and presents many advantages, we preferred to brainstorm a mechanism on our own as an alternative to what proposed by the community.
+Moreover, interpolating successive nodes doesn't exploit the Physics module furnished with DOTS, quite just the traditional UnityEngine; therefore, the approach does not fit the purpose of this project;

-#### The car moves along tracks by exploiting raycasts
+2. The car moves along static tracks by exploiting raycasts.

-*We adopted this solution*.
 A raycast is essentially a straight line on which Unity probes and reports the intersections of the raycast itself with other entities.
-In particular, given the distance and the angle of intersection of the car's raycast with a track, the algorithm decides the behaviour of the car in the context of following or changing lane.
+In particular, given the distance and the angle of intersection of the car's raycast with a track, the algorithm decides the behaviour of the car in the context of following the lane.

+The second solution has been adopted for the project, since it exploits the raycast concept which is bundled with Unity DOTS modules, so as to accomplish the purpose of this project.

 ---